 Back in the late 1960s, my father thought it would be a good idea to purchase a stock in my name.
+This first stock would turn out to teach me many lessons over the years.
 There was a tool called the Uniform Gift to Minors Act (UGMA) that allowed him to open an investment account in my name and fund it with some money.
 As the trustee of this account, he could add money to it, but it became mine when I became 18 years old.
 I believe he opened it with perhaps $10 (worth just under $80 in today’s dollars).
 Over the years, he added a total of $300 into the account.
 But more about how the investment did later.

 At the time, he picked (or someone gave him the advise to pick) a transportation company called Seaboard Coast Line Railroad (SCL was it’s ticker back then).
 He purchased the initial stock in what is called a DRP (pronounced “drip”) which stands for Dividend Reinvestment Program.
 One of the benefits of a DRP was that he could purchase a certain dollar amount as opposed to having to purchase a round lot (100) shares at a time.
 As a transportation (utilities sector) company, it paid a quarterly dividend and when the account got a dividend, it used that money to purchase additional shares of the company.
 As a DRP account, it could purchase fractional shares, since the dividend wasn’t enough to purchase an entire share of the stock.
 So here are ten lessons he taught me through this investment.